 The cafe at Totnes Rare Breeds Farm sells cold food, cakes and light lunches including lunch boxes for kids.

 The cafe is outside the farm entrance.
 You can’t eat food inside the farm but there is a small picnic area next to the cafe.

 There are no toilets or baby changing facilities at the farm.
 These are located on the platform of South Devon Railway next door.

 The entrance is tucked away between the old Dart Valley branch line and modern mainline between Exeter and Plymouth.
 This makes it a bit tricky to find but persevere because it’s worth it.

 At the bottom of the car park on the south bound track at Totnes Train Station take the path signposted Dartington.
 Stay to the right as this is also a cycle path.

 When you reach the River Dart go under the rail bridge and up the path on the right to the pedestrian river crossing.
 This takes you to the platform at South Devon Railway.
 Walk to the far end and cross the tracks to find the farm entrance.

 Totnes Rare Breeds Farm parking

 The closest car park is on the southbound side of Totnes Train Station.
-This is a commuter car park and parking costs £5.70 per day.
+This is a commuter car park and parking is charged per day.
 There is no hourly rate.